metason/SpatialReasoner/README.md

 ## Motivation

-This library deals with representing and reasoning about the topology of spatial 3D objects using derived attributes and deduced relations, such as the adjacency between or the topological arrangement of spatial objects.
-Spatial reasoning is the ability to conceptualize the three-dimensional relationships of objects in space and to evaluate spatial conditions in an indoor or outdoor context.
+This library deals with representing and reasoning about the topology of spatial 3D objects using derived attributes and deduced relations, such as the adjacency between or the topological arrangement and assembly of spatial objects.
+Spatial reasoning is the ability to conceptualize the three-dimensional relationships of objects in space and to evaluate spatial conditions in a specific context such as indoor or outdoor environments.
 Reasoning in the Spatial Reasoner library is executed as a succession of inference operations in a pipeline which takes spatial attributes of and spatial relations between objects into consideration.

 Spatial fuzziness affects information retrieval in space.
 Object detection in state-of-the-art computer vision, machine learning, and Augmented Reality toolkits results in detected objects that vary their locations and do change and improve over time their orientations and boundaries in space.
 The object description is usually fuzzy and imprecise, yet some non-trivial conclusion can anyhow be deduced.
 The geometric confidence typically improves over time.
-Additionally by taking spatial domain knowledge into account, semantic interpretation and therefore overall confidence can be improved.
+Additionally, by taking spatial domain knowledge into account, semantic interpretation and therefore overall confidence can be improved.
 It is the goal of the Spatial Reasoner library to improve object detection with domain knowledge using spatial semantic and three-dimensional conditions.

 ## Syntax of Spatial Inference Pipeline